 I had a library full of Christian marriage books that encouraged me, because I was in an abusive relationship, to stay in that kind of relationship and to embrace abuse as a way of life.
 I’ve thrown all those books away now.
 I’m not saying those books wouldn’t be helpful for people who are in normal marriage relationships, but they don’t work the same way if you are in an abusive relationship.
 If you go back to that restoration project we were talking about, restoring a desk, some cleaner that may be able to clean the desk before you put on a new coat of varnish (I’ve never restored a desk, so I’m not sure how you do it) could be put on that slab of cement in the backyard.
 You are definitely not going to get the same result.

 I’ll throw out some of the ones that fall under the category of marriage.
 I put them under the category of marriage, but some of them aren’t about marriage.
 They are just about building a healthy you.
 But you can’t have a healthy marriage if you don’t have a healthy you, anyway.
-One book I have on that list is Beyond Boundaries: Learning to Trust Again in Relationships.
+One book I have on that list is “Beyond Boundaries: Learning to Trust Again in Relationships.”
 (I think that’s John Townsend.)
-Brené Brown’s Daring Greatly: How the Courage to be Vulnerable Transforms the Way We Live, Love, Parent, and Lead.
-Another book I have on there is Getting Back Out There: Secrets to Successful Dating and Finding Real Love After the Big Breakup.
+Brené Brown’s “Daring Greatly: How the Courage to be Vulnerable Transforms the Way We Live, Love, Parent, and Lead.”
+Another book I have on there is “Getting Back Out There: Secrets to Successful Dating and Finding Real Love After the Big Breakup.”
 (I don’t think that’s a Christian one, but it’s a good book.)
-Another Brené Brown book I love, The Gifts of Imperfection: Letting Go of Who You Think Your Supposed to be and Embrace Who You Are.
-Another book, Hold Me Tight: Seven Conversations for a Lifetime of Love.
+Another Brené Brown book I love: “The Gifts of Imperfection: Letting Go of Who You Think You’re Supposed to be and Embrace Who You Are.”
+Another book, “Hold Me Tight: Seven Conversations for a Lifetime of Love.”
 The last two are two of my favorites, both marriage books.
-One is called Mutual By Design: A Better Model of Christian Marriage.
-The last one, which is my number one, The Seven Principles for Making Marriage Work: A Practical Guide from the Country’s Foremost Relationship Expert, which is John Gottman.
+One is called “Mutual By Design: A Better Model of Christian Marriage.”
+The last one, which is my number one: “The Seven Principles for Making Marriage Work: A Practical Guide from the Country’s Foremost Relationship Expert,” which is John Gottman.
 That doesn’t come from a Christian perspective, but it is an amazing book, and I highly recommend that for anybody who is contemplating getting married again.
 If you are in an abusive relationship, you can read that book.
-That book can help you by showing you just how far away from a healthy relationship your abusive relationship actually is, which is sad but also helpful.
+That book can help you by showing you just how far away from a healthy relationship your abusive relationship actually is, which is sad, but also helpful.
 We cannot make any difference in our lives if we are living in denial or hiding or covering up what is real.
 We must be able to face reality first.